About the Waikato Foodbasket

 Welcome to the Waikato Foodbasket!

-This is a blog about celebrating and showcasing the delicious abundance of the Waikato region.
+Hi, I’m Alice.
+This is my blog celebrating the delicious local food of the Waikato region.

 Read more about the Waikato here: A brief history of the Waikato as a foodbasket.